Ernest Rutherford's early life

 Ernest, known as Ern within the family, was born at Spring Grove, near Brightwater in rural Nelson, on 30 August 1871.
 He was the fourth of twelve children by his parents, Martha and James.
 Martha, who arrived in Nelson as a Taranaki Refugee, was a teacher at the local Fox Hill School and James was a wheelwright from Scotland.
 They lived on a 35 acre farm at Fox Hill, directly across the road from the church and near the School.

 Having such an amazing environment to grow up in for an actively minded Ernest was definitely a telling factor in his success as a scientist.
-This was evident when amongst a thunder and lightning storm Ernest's father, James awoke and went out onto the veranda to check his stock and found Ernest standing in his pyjamas talking to himself quietly.
+This was evident when, during a thunder and lightning storm, Ernest's father James awoke and went out onto the veranda to check his stock and found Ernest standing in his pyjamas talking to himself quietly.
 When James asked what he was doing, Ernest replied "counting".
-Just as an another rumble shook the house, Ernest explained "if you count the seconds between the flash and the thunderclap and allow 1200 feet for each second for the sound to travel, you can tell how close you are to the storm centre."
+Just as another rumble shook the house, Ernest explained "if you count the seconds between the flash and the thunderclap and allow 1200 feet for each second for the sound to travel, you can tell how close you are to the storm centre."

 Click image to enlarge

 Ernest's parents, along with his school teachers, were Ernest's biggest influences when he was growing up.
 Mr H. Ladley was the headmaster at Fox Hill School.
 He noticed that Ernest was very interested in mathematics so Mr Ladley took it upon himself to give Ernest further homework and also issued him with a science book.
 This science book seemed to be the match that lit the fire for Ernest.
 He began by experimenting with the household clock.
 His father was very worried when he took it all apart, as the parts were all over the kitchen table.
 However, he then put it all back together himself.

 Ernest also made his own cameras and other gadgets, which he used around the farm.